-The Southwark COVID Civic Awards 2021
+The Southwark Civic Awards 2024

 The Southwark Civic Awards celebrate our roots as London’s most historic borough by conferring the liberties of the three metropolitan boroughs from which The London Borough of Southwark was formed in 1965 - Bermondsey, Camberwell and Southwark.

-Those nominated for one of these awards may have given a lifetime or many years of service or made an exceptional contribution to civic and community life in the previous year (2020).
+We also want to recognise exceptional contributions to civic, community or family life by individuals, businesses, projects or organisations in the geographical areas they once covered.
+Those nominated for one of these awards may have given a lifetime or many years of service or made an exceptional contribution to civic and community life in the previous year (2023).

 Apart from the rarely-conferred Honorary Freedom of Southwark, the Southwark Civic Awards are the most prestigious the council can make, with only a handful of citizens awarded an honour each year.

 Category 1: The Liberty of the Old Metropolitan Borough of Bermondsey

 Category 2: The Liberty of the Old Metropolitan Borough of Camberwell

 Category 3: The Liberty of the Old Metropolitan Borough of Southwark

 Category 4: The Young Citizen of the Year Award